MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 - You change the conditions in the Azure Information Protection

-    Your first scan cycle when the scanner must inspect every file will obviously take longer than subsequent scan cycles that by default, inspect only new and changed files.
+    Your first scan cycle when the scanner must inspect every file will take longer than subsequent scan cycles that by default, inspect only new and changed files.
 However, if you change the conditions in the Azure Information Protection policy, all files are scanned again, as described in the [preceding section](#when-files-are-rescanned).

 - Your chosen logging level